 - Products and Third-party Support—CATIA is truly a large design software application that provides designers with much more support than SolidWorks.
-Latest versions of CATIA—which include the V5R9 or the V6—come with 129 unique products and multiple third-party products.
+The latest versions of CATIA—which include the V5R9 or the V6—come with 129 unique products and multiple third-party products.
 This number is approximately 4 times the number of products available on SolidWorks.

 In terms of how both applications are used, differences still abound despite their categorization as 3D CAD tools.
 Firstly, SolidWorks is more or less a tool for designing machine components while CATIA was developed to create machine components and develop the concepts they run with.
 The power CATIA wields makes it one of the major design tools used in industrial productions due to its ability to handle projects way above the pay-grade of the average 3D modeling application.

-In terms of collaborative effort, SolidWorks provide limited Building Information Modelling capabilities such as cloud storage and file sharing.
+In terms of collaborative effort, SolidWorks provides limited Building Information Modelling capabilities such as cloud storage and file sharing.
 CATIA, on the other hand, comes with a built-in feature known as workbenches.
 These workbenches contain all the tools, and directories needed to perform a group assigned tasked with ease.
-Some standard workbenches on CATIA’s ecosystem are; mechanical design, shape design, ergonomic design and analysis.
+Some standard workbenches on CATIA’s ecosystem are; mechanical design, shape design, ergonomic design, and analysis.
 This helps a group of designers collaborate intuitively on its platform.

 Ease of Use

 It is common knowledge that the more advanced a tool is, the more complex learning to make use of it will be and this is the case with both CAD applications.
 SolidWorks comes with a steep learning curve which could take long months to learn.
 But thankfully, there are a plethora of online tutorials and vibrant communities dedicated to its use thereby simplifying the entire learning process.